 Surf kayaking is a sport where you surf waves in the ocean with a kayak.
 Much like regular surfing, kayakers paddle into breaking waves, and ride the face of the wave.
 The advantage of this is that waves are easier to catch with a kayak (as you have more paddle power), and you can easily ride in white water.

-A surf kayak is any type of kayak that is suitable for riding waves.
+A surf kayak is any kayak that is suitable for riding waves.
 These are typically single-person kayaks that are relatively short and compact.
 The kayak should be easy to maneuver, and able to handle fast moving water.

-History Of Surf Kayaks
+History Of the Surf Kayak

 The surf shoe was the first kayak specially designed for riding waves in the ocean.
 This came about in the mid 70s.
 It was only after this that surf kayaking, along with dedicated watercraft designed for the sport, started to develop.